(Part two of I HAD AN AFFAIR )

 Through this relationship, I’ve come to learn that the true gift is finally knowing without a doubt what unconditional love feels like from my husband.
 I have always felt loved for who I am by Scott but it truly took experiencing the opposite of that to help heal Little Kiersten and Big Kiersten.
 I was finally able to recognize and release the shame I carried my whole life from the abuse I suffered as a child.
-I wasn’t to blame for what my relative did to me as a young child, and I’m not to blame for 100% everything going pear-shaped with my relationship with Richard or the pitfalls in his life.
+I wasn’t to blame for what my relative did to me as a young child, and I’m not to blame for 100% everything going pear-shaped with my relationship with Robert or the pitfalls in his life.
 It turns out, dealing with repression and subconscious programming in my brain is something I was NOT prepared for at all.
 The programming just stays with you whether you recognize it or not, until you’re triggered.
 This is something I want to speak about going forward.

 So, there you have it.
 I had an affair.
 In my mind, it never felt like that because I thought I was moving towards my forever but nonetheless, it was an affair.
 I truly never thought I would be the woman who goes through something like this, but I most certainly was one.
 I'm not alone.
 I'm overwhelmed by how many women I know are coming out of the woodwork with similar stories.